Dwlo/clj-sorting-algorithms/README.md

 # sorting-algorithms

-This a serie of sorting algorithms examples implemented in Clojure.
+This is a set of sorting algorithms examples implemented in Clojure.
-They focus on the way of sorting and does not try to achieve any performance exploit.
+They focus on the classic way of sorting and do not try to achieve any exploit.

 List of sorting algorithms: